eddgt/nrs-app/README.md

     ```bash
     docker exec -i <CONTAINER_NAME> psql -U postgres -d statesdb < /database/dump.sql
     ```
+3. You can find the database password in /database/Dockerfile as POSTGRES_PASSWORD

 Replace `<CONTAINER_NAME>` with the actual name of your PostgreSQL container.
 This command will execute the `dump.sql` file to load the data into the database tables.